Accusations of racial bias in Grammy Awards: Controversy

-There have been several best album wins that have been questioned including Beyoncé's self-titled album's loss in 2015 to Beck's Morning Phase for Album of the Year, Lemonade's 2017 loss to Adele's 25, and Renaissances 2023 loss to Harry Styles's Harry's House.
-Other cited examples include Michael Jackson's Off the Wall and Prince's 1999 failing to be nominated; Frank Ocean's Channel Orange losing to Mumford & Sons' Babel; Kendrick Lamar's Good Kid, M.A.A.D City losing Album of the Year to Daft Punk's Random Access Memories, and Best Rap Album to Macklemore & Ryan Lewis' The Heist in 2014, To Pimp a Butterfly's defeat to Taylor Swift's 1989 in 2016, and Damn's loss to Bruno Mars' 24K Magic in 2018.
+There have been several best album wins that have been questioned including Beyoncé's self-titled album's loss in 2015 to Beck's Morning Phase for Album of the Year, Lemonade's 2017 loss to Adele's 25, and Renaissance's 2023 loss to Harry Styles's Harry's House.
+Other cited examples include Michael Jackson's Off the Wall and Prince's 1999 failing to be nominated; Frank Ocean's Channel Orange losing to Mumford & Sons' Babel; Kendrick Lamar's Good Kid, M.A.A.D City losing Album of the Year to Daft Punk's Random Access Memories, and Best Rap Album to Macklemore & Ryan Lewis' The Heist in 2014, To Pimp a Butterfly's defeat to Taylor Swift's 1989 in 2016, and Damn's loss to Bruno Mars' 24K Magic in 2018; SZA's SOS losing to Taylor Swift's Midnights in 2024.

 Others have argued that non-white artists mostly win in smaller "racialized" categories.
-Beyoncé has 18 of her 22 within genre-specific categories, such as rap and R&B, categories that people of color primarily dominate.
+Beyoncé has most of her 32 awards within genre-specific categories, such as rap and R&B, categories that people of color primarily dominate.
 Ann Powers, an accredited writer for the National Public Radio, accused the 2017 Grammy Awards of systematic racism due to Chance the Rapper and Beyoncé being the only black artists who won televised awards.
 According to Powers, there is a general notion that music made with "real" instrumentation is superior to synth or sampled music, or that "stand-still" performances are outstanding to performances that incorporate dance.

 The Grammys has also been criticized in the past for failing to nominate famous artists of color, such as The Weeknd.
 The Academy's failure to nominate the Weeknd's work came as a major surprise considering the widespread success of his 2020 album After Hours and its single, "Blinding Lights".
 The track set numerous records, including spending 40 weeks within the top ten in the U.S., four of which the song was at number one, and spending 28 weeks in the top five.
 After it received no nominations from the Recording Academy, the Weeknd wrote "The Grammys remain corrupt.
 You owe me, my fans and the industry transparency".